TB543/4RunnerDash/README.md

     ```bash
     ./setup.sh
     ```
-5. When the setup is finished it will display a list of connected devices like so:
+5. it will display a list of connected devices like so:
     ```bash
     N: Name="pwr_button"
     N: Name="QDTECH̐MPI700 MPI7002"